angular/angular/aio/content/start/data.md

 ### Predefined shipping data

-The app StackBlitz generates for this guide comes with predefined shipping data in `assets/shipping.json`.
+The application that StackBlitz generates for this guide comes with predefined shipping data in `assets/shipping.json`.
 Use this data to add shipping prices for items in the cart.

 <code-example header="src/assets/shipping.json" path="getting-started/src/assets/shipping.json">